-Commissioner Kurz asked why gaps in the Downtown are so low and Chris Breiland explained that in the Downtown, where traffic speed is approximated by multiplying the posted speed limit by 1.5, the speed exceeds the PLTS target of 1, even despite the wider sidewalks.
-Actual traffic speed data is being gathered which shows that the speeds that are not that high, and as a result the PLTS target is in fact being met.
-Under the supplemental metrics, where the target is not met in the Downtown, more nuanced data will be collected.
-If traffic speed is found to be high, some speed management may be necessary.
+Commissioner Kurz asked why gaps in the Downtown are so low and Chris Breiland explained that in the Downtown, where traffic speeds are approximated by multiplying the posted limit by 1.5, the speeds exceed the PLTS of 1, even despite the wider sidewalks.
+Actual traffic speeds data is being gathered which shows the speeds that are not as high, and as a result the targets are in fact being met.
+Under the supplemental metrics, where the standard is not met in the Downtown, more nuanced data will be collected.
+If traffic speeds are found to be high, some speed management may be necessary.